 If you need consent, make sure you tick the consent box.

-Where you have requested consent, the NCA will have 7 days to reply, starting the day after you put your report in.
-If the NCA do not reply within this ‘notice period’ of 7 days, you will have deemed consent.
-If they refuse consent, a moratorium period of 31 days will begin, during which the NCA can gather evidence and decide whether further action, such as a restraint of funds, should take place.
-Amendments to POCA by the Criminal Finances Act 2017 now allow a senior law enforcement officer to apply to the court for an extension of this moratorium period of up to 186 days.
+Where you have submitted an authorised disclosure, POCA provides that the NCA will have seven working days to decide on consent, starting from the working day after you file your report.
+If the NCA does not reply within this notice period, the NCA is deemed to have consented.
+If it refuses consent within the notice period, a moratorium period of 31 days will begin, during which the NCA can gather evidence and decide whether further action, such as a restraint of funds, should take place.
+Amendments to POCA introduced by the Criminal Finances Act 2017 now allow a senior law enforcement officer to apply to the court for an extension of this moratorium period for up to 186 days.

 If you need to engage in the prohibited act before either the notice period or the moratorium period, include information about those deadlines.
-This will help the NCA and law enforcement agencies to prioritise matters and to consider whether a refusal of consent would make it more difficult to trace the assets or would put someone at risk.
+This will help the NCA and law enforcement agencies to prioritise matters as they consider whether refusing consent would make it more difficult to trace the assets or would put someone at risk.

-For further information on consent SARs, see the DAML FAQs on the NCA's website.
+For further information on authorised disclosures or DAML SARs, see the DAML FAQs on the NCA's website.

 Make sure you include the following information where you have it: